 Employers must keep their employees safe, and failing to fulfill this obligation is often considered negligence.
 If the assault occurred as a result of your employer’s negligence, you may have the right to file a personal injury claim against them to recover compensation for your injuries.
 Each workplace assault case is unique, so it’s best to speak to an attorney to discuss your legal options.

 Have you been assaulted in the workplace?
 If so, seek legal representation from the attorneys at Armstrong & Vaught, P.L.C. at once.
 Let our experienced team of attorneys aggressively fight to ensure you are fully compensated for this traumatic experience.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.